2002 Kosovan local elections: Results

+Gjakova District

+Gjakova

+Incumbent mayor Aqif Shehu of the Democratic League of Kosovo was confirmed for another term in office after the election.
+The Gjakova municipal council voted to remove Shehu from office in late 2005, but their decision was overturned by the United Nations Interim Administration Mission in Kosovo (UNMIK).
+Shehu appears to have broken with the local LDK leadership during this term.

+Deçan

+Ibrahim Selmanaj of the Alliance for the Future of Kosovo became mayor after the election.
+He resigned in 2005 after being appointed as a minister in the Kosovo government and was replaced by Nazmi Selmanaj of the same party.

+Rahovec

+Incumbent mayor Esad Haxhijaha of the Democratic League of Kosovo was confirmed for a new term in office after the election.
+He later joined the breakaway Democratic League of Dardania.

 Mitrovica District

 Leposavić

 Velimir Bojović of the Democratic Party of Serbia was chosen as mayor after the election.

 Mitrovica

 Incumbent mayor Faruk Spahija of the Democratic League of Kosovo was confirmed for another term in office after the election.
 He died of cancer in October 2005 and was replaced by Mursel Ibrahimi of the same party.

 Skenderaj

 Incumbent mayor Ramadan Gashi of the Democratic Party of Kosovo was confirmed for another term in office after the election.

 Vushtrri

 Incumbent mayor Muharrem Shabani of the Democratic League of Kosovo was confirmed for another term in office after the election.

 Zubin Potok

 Incumbent mayor Slaviša Ristić of the Democratic Party of Serbia was confirmed for another term in office after the election.

 Zvečan

 Dragiša Milović of the Democratic Party of Serbia was chosen as mayor after the election.
 Milan Ivanović of the Serbian National Council served as deputy mayor.

+Peja District

+Peja

+Incumbent mayor Ali Lajçi of the Democratic League of Kosovo was confirmed for another term in office after the election.

+Istog

+Incumbent mayor Fadil Ferati of the Democratic League of Kosovo was confirmed for another term in office after the election.

+Klina

+Incumbent mayor Ramë Manaj of the Democratic League of Kosovo was confirmed for another term in office after the election.
+He resigned in 2006 and was replaced by Prenkë Gjetaj.